rcrdk/fast-feet-api/README.md

 - [x] It should be able to change the password of a user;
 - [x] It should be able to fetch orders by a user;
 - [ ] It should be able to notificate the receipient on each order status change;
-- [ ] It should be able to allow receivers to track their recent orders;

 ### Business Rules